ant-design/ant-design/components/auto-complete/index.en-US.md

 Please use `onChange` to manage control state. `onSearch` is used for searching input which is not the same as `onChange`.
 Besides, clicking on the option will not trigger the `onSearch` event.

 Related issue: [#18230](https://github.com/ant-design/ant-design/issues/18230) [#17916](https://github.com/ant-design/ant-design/issues/17916)

+### Why can't the dropdown menu be automatically expanded when open or defaultOpen is set?

+In AutoComplete, whether the panel is displayed depends on two aspects:

+1. The value of open or defaultOpen is true
+2. The value of options is a non-empty array

+If options is an empty array, then no matter what the value of open or defaultOpen is, the panel will not be automatically displayed.